mehakvr1506-ship-it/E-commerce-Analysis-AdventureWorks-/README.md

 Which product categories have the highest return activity?

 **Key Finding:**
-- **Accessories recorded the highest return activity** among product categories while Bikes recorded the lowest resturns with maximum revenue
+- **Accessories recorded the highest return activity** among product categories while Clothing recorded the lowest resturns with maximum revenue

 ---